Actual situation 26/04/15 14:50

 |Finnish Ice report

-The ice in the Bay of Bothnia has drifted to north-east.
+The ice in the Bay of Bothnia is slowly drifting westward.

-In the Sea of Bothnia there is rotten ice in places in the inner archipelago.
+In the northern Lake Saimaa there is rotten ice in places.

-Icebreakers: Frej and Zeus assist in the Bay of Bothnia.
+Icebreakers: Kontio assists in the Bay of Bothnia.

 Restrictions to navigation: Minimum ice class and deadweight required of assisted vessels: Tornio, Kemi and Oulu, IA of more than 2000 tons.
-Raahe, IA and IB of more than 2000 tons and IC and II of more than 3000 tons.
-Rahja, Kokkola, Pietarsaari and Vaasa, I and II of more than 2000 tons.
+Raahe, I and II of more than 2000 tons.

 Vessels bound for Gulf of Bothnia ports in which traffic restrictions apply shall, when passing Svenska Bjrn, report their nationality, name, port of destination, ETA and speed to ICE INFO on VHF channel 84.
 This report can also be given directly by phone +46 31 699 100.